Use load balancing rules to automatically balance your team’s workload

 - Rules will not assign conversations to teammates who are marked as Out of Office.

 Click the gear icon on the top right of Front and into the Company settings tab.
 Go to Rules under the Team section, then click the Load balancing tab.
 You must be a Team Admin to set up load balancing rules and limits.

 Click Add assignment limit to set up the limits for your teammates.

 Choose a conversation assignment limit number and select the teammates that this limit should apply to.
 Click Save.
 If different teammates will have different limits, click Add assignment limit again to add another conversation limit number and select teammates.

-Click back to the Team Rules tab of the settings and click Add a team rule.
+Click back to the Team rules tab of the settings and click Add a rule.